 When thinking about your ideal career future, try to connect with the ideal as much as close as possible.
 It’s ok if it isn’t an exact fit or there seems to be a gap between what’s in your head and heart and what seems possible.

-Don’t get hung up on it being precise and set in stone or be perfectionist about it.
+Don’t get hung up on it being precise and set in stone or be a perfectionist about it.

 “Life is a process of becoming, a combination of states we have to go through.
 Where people fail is that they wish to elect a state and remain in it.
 This is a kind of death.”

-In my own career, I would say that 20 years ago, I was torn between dancing/acting and national politics – two very different career paths.
+In my own career, I would say that 20 years ago, I was torn between the performing arts and national politics – two very different career paths.
 Then 15 years ago I was intent on getting into national politics, but 10 years ago that idea was beginning to die since I realised it would mean the end of an essential need of mine (to be true to myself and honest).
 And 10 years ago I had my own business, but as described above that ended, leading me to a job in a great corporate and getting superb experience, which I’ve used in other settings.
 Finally, 2 years ago, my need to be of service to others dominated more, and coaching is one vehicle via which I can do this and get paid.

 If I go back to when I was 16 or 18 or 21 years old – I can swear this is not how I thought my career would turn out.
 Never even imagined it.
 But it’s good.
 I’m alive.
 I’m happy.

 I don’t know if there’s a path or destiny preordained for you – but I do know you have the ability to carve out your own path.
 Either way, you have to take action.
 Destiny is way too busy with 7.5billion other people on the planet just to focus on you.
 Meet her halfway.

 First, spend time working out what matters to you – needs and wants.

 Identify 10-15 needs and wants that are very important to you.